Heritage High School (Frisco, Texas)

-Heritage High School is a public high school in Frisco, Texas (USA).
+Heritage High School is a public high school in Frisco, Texas, United States.
 It is part of the Frisco Independent School District.

 History

 Heritage opened for the first time to freshmen and sophomore students in the fall of 2009.
 For the 2021-2022 school year, the school was rated "A" by the Texas Education Agency.
 Heritage High School is ranked 105th within Texas.
 The school offers Advanced Placement (AP) coursework and exams; the AP participation rate at Heritage High School is 57%.
-The total minority enrollment is 59%, and 14% of students are economically disadvantaged.
 Heritage High School is 1 of 12 high schools in the Frisco ISD.

 Heritage High School has an 8/10 GREATSCHOOLS rating.
 This school is rated above average in school quality compared to other schools in Texas.

+Demographics

+As of the 24-25 school year, there are a total of 1,996 students enrolled at Heritage High School.
+Of the students enrolled, 44.1% of students are Asian, 25.9% are White, 14.8% are African American, 9.5% are Hispanic/Latino, 4.8% are Multiracial, 0.8% are American Indian/Alaskan Native, and 0.2% are Native Hawaiian/Pacific Islander.
+The total minority enrollment is 74%,14% of students are economically disadvantaged, and 13% of students are eligible for free or reduced lunches.

 Athletics

 The Heritage Coyotes compete in the following sports: